 Most important is RAM, and you’ll need to make sure this matches your laptop’s installed RAM.
 You can find this by simply searching ‘RAM’ in the search bar if you’re on Windows 10, and clicking on the first option.
 8GB RAM is enough to handle low- and mid-tier games, although you might struggle with less than this.

 If you’re trying to be an ultra-budget PC gamer you don’t want to invest in lots of peripherals, but there’s one that’s absolutely vital in playing PC games well: a mouse.

-Yes, laptops have a touchpad, so a mouse isn’t vital for general use, but good luck trying to play a frantic FPS or busy strategy game when you can only move the cursor over half your screen in one swipe.
+Yes, laptops have a touchpad, and while the best gaming mouse isn’t vital for general use, but good luck trying to play a frantic FPS or busy strategy game when you can only move the cursor over half your screen in one swipe.

-Using a mice gives you much more mobility and speed in terms of gameplay, so it’s important for basically every game that uses more than just a keyboard.
+Using a mouse gives you much more mobility and speed in terms of gameplay, so it’s important for basically every game that uses more than just a keyboard.

 You don’t need to buy an expensive mouse, as a cheap USB tool will do, but it’s worth chipping in those extra pennies to transform your laptop experience.

 Always play plugged in